 I say this because I want you to know I don’t challenge other beliefs or ideas on this subject.
 I only want to explain where mine comes from.

-50+ years ago and up until relatively recently my claim that my prayers are always answered I felt was viewed as naive, preachy, sometimes foolish, insecure, often, I’m sure as “crazy” and I think maybe occasionally as being quite full of myself.
+50+ years ago and up until relatively recently my claim that my prayers are always answered, I felt, was viewed as naïve, preachy, sometimes foolish, insecure, often, I’m sure as “crazy” and I think maybe occasionally as being quite full of myself.

 And so I learned quickly not to talk too much about it.

 When people would comment that I always made good choices, I often felt guilty not owning up to why.
 But experience had taught me that I’d most likely be dismissed or laughed at or that any number of other uncomfortable situations might arise if I tried to explain, or, really “give credit where credit was due”.